mecid/mecid.github.io/_posts/2019-09-04-modeling-app-state-using-store-objects-in-swiftui.md

 }
 ```

-Here we have a *TodosStore* class which conforms to *ObservableObject* protocol.
+Here we have a *TodosStore* class which conforms to *ObservableObject* protocol. *TodosStore* provides few actions to mutate its state, we can use these methods from our views.
 By default, *SwiftUI* updates the views whenever @*Published* field changes.
 That's why we marked our array of Todo items as @*Published*.
 As soon as we insert or remove items from that array, *SwiftUI* will update views subscribed to the *TodosStore*.

 Now, we can create a view which represents the list of tasks and provides actions like marking a task as completed, deleting, and reordering.
 Let's start by creating a view which shows the title of the task and a toggle to mark the task as completed.